BinomialLLC/crunch/trunk/readme.txt

 .CRN files are a bit more difficult/risky to integrate into a project, but the resulting compression ratio and quality is superior vs. clustered .DDS files.

+.KTX

+crnlib and crunch can read/write the .KTX file format in various pixel formats.
+Rate distortion optimization (clustered DXTc compression) is not yet supported when writing .KTX files.

+The .KTX file format is just like .DDS, except it's a fairly well specified standard created by the Khronos Group.
+Unfortunately, almost all of the tools I've found that support .KTX are fairly (to very) buggy, or are limited to only a handful of pixel formats, so there's no guarantee that the .KTX files written by crnlib can be reliably read by other tools.

 Building the Examples
 ---------------------